harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     cd "$PROBLEM/"; bt zip -f; cd .. cd "grading_$PROBLEM/"; bt zip -f; cd ..

+**NOTE**: in above instructions we assume that the problem folder is set to the same name, as the name field in `problem.yaml` file.
+In the previous section we explained that this is the best policy.

 The `grading_$PROBLEM/` folder is our leading BACPtools problem folder contain both public as secret samples.
 We make a copy of the `grading_$PROBLEM/` folder calling it just `$PROBLEM` from which we strip the secret sample.
 We create then  2 zipfiles `$PROBLEM.zip` and  `grading_$PROBLEM.zip` where the first is used for practicing and the latter for grading.

 We then import both zipfiles into DOMjudge.
 We then configure the practicing problem to be evaluated lazy to reduce the load on the DOMjudge server.
 We configure the grading problem as non-lazy so that all our secret grading samples are evaluated.

+##### import problem

 We can easily import a problem directly into a contest: